dtseiler/hockeybox/README.md

 ## HockeyBox/RPi Changes
 * Edit /etc/rc.local to point to new hockeybox.py
+* Disabled GUI mode since we don't need it.
+* Edited /etc/fstab to mount SETTINGS and HOCKEYBOX since desktop won't automount anymore with GUI disabled.

 ## HOCKEYBOX USB Drive
 * Replaced all MP3 files with legally purchased MP3s.